 Fort Lauderdale Premises Liability Lawyer

 When you enter another person’s property, whether it’s a local store or someone’s home, you expect to be safe.
 However, when a property owner fails to protect visitors from dangerous conditions on the premises they may be liable for damages.
-The Fort Lauderdale premises liability lawyers at the Leifer Law Firm hold property owners accountable for causing their victims harm and fight for their clients’ rights to compensation.
+The Fort Lauderdale premises liability lawyers at Leifer & Ramirez hold property owners accountable for causing their victims harm and fight for their clients’ rights to compensation.

 What is Premises Liability?